shreyamalogi/Typing-Speed-Test-app/README.md

 # Typing Speed Test app

 This is a simple web application built with Flask that allows you to test and improve your typing speed.
-It provides you with random sentences to type, calculates your typing speed (words per minute - WPM), and gives you immediate feedback on your typing skills.
+It provides you with random sentences to type, calculates your typing speed (words per minute - WPM),

 ## Why This Project?